Petlja/TextualProgrammingInPython/source/11_Counting and summing/1_Counting.md

 # Counting

 It is a very common case that we are only interested in some of the data from a collection.
-Here we will practice how to count and, if necessary, sum numbers that are of interest to us, or that fulfill some condition..
+Here we will practice how to count and, if necessary, sum numbers that are of interest to us, or that fulfill some condition.
 The general form of a program (algorithm) by which we count the elements of a collection that meet a given condition looks like this:

 ```python
 num = 0